Aim and Objectives

-In order to be considered for membership of the BBS applicants must have held continuous membership for a minimum of the last three complete years with one or more of the UK Kennel Club recognised Breed Clubs.
+In order to be considered for membership of the BBS applicants must have held continuous membership for a minimum of the last two complete years with one or more of the UK Kennel Club recognised Breed Clubs.
 This condition applies to ALL parties to the Affix (spouse, partner or joint affix holder).

 The Southern Newfoundland Club in considering applicants for membership will take in to consideration their breeding history (or other practice where appropriate) for the past three years.
 Applicants are required to declare all litters they have bred either solely or in partnership with other parties and details of Stud Dog services provide for this period on their application form for membership.

 Membership is open to current breeders of Newfoundlands, to those who intend to breed in the future and to the owners of Newfoundland Stud Dogs.